Kisiizi Stove Building Project, SW Uganda

 The school is flourishing on a new site and with new buildings all paid for by the trust.
 The school is now self-supporting and has its own Board of Trustees in Arusha.
 The trust continues to help in funding two scholars from Acacia Maasai village, which has water tanks paid for and supplied through Healing Rooms Scotland and Aberfeldy Parish Church.

-It is planned to discontinue the work of the official trust in the autumn as the objectives of the founders have been more than exceeded, thanks to the generosity and support of so many people, not least the members of APC.
+The work of the official trust has been discontinued as the objectives of the founders have been more than exceeded, thanks to the generosity and support of so many people, not least the members of APC.
 God’s hand has been writ large throughout the whole venture.

 Blythswood Shoebox appeal - Christian kindness in action